achintya-7/DatingApp/README.md

 # Dating App Service
 This is a dating app service that allows users to create an account, login, and find other users to match with.
 Users can respond to other users' profiles with `YES` and `NO`.
+On the basis of this, an attractivness score is generated for the user which is swiped in background.
+This is then further used as ranking and sorting of users with higher attractivness score.
+On match, a new background process is triggered to send mail to both the mathced users.

 ## Architecture
 ![Diagraam](static/diagram.png)